telerik/blazor-docs/components/grid/templates/column.md

 # Column Template

 By default, each Grid cell renders the value of the respective column `Field` of the current data item (row).
-You can change this behavior by using the `Template` of the column and adding your own content or logic.
+You can change this behavior by using a column `Template` and adding your own content or logic.

+## Basics

-The column template (the `<Template>` tag under the column definition) is what the Grid uses to show the "view" representation of the cell.
-This also includes a column that is marked as `Editable="false"` and is in edit mode.
+To define a column template, use a `<Template>` tag inside the `<GridColumn>` tag.
+The Grid uses the defined `Template` to show the "view" representation of all cells in that column.
+This also includes cells from [columns that are marked as `Editable="false"`]({%slug components/grid/columns/bound%}#data-operations), while the cells' parent row is in [inline edit mode]({%slug components/grid/editing/inline%}).

+Visual Studio tends to autocomplete the `<Template>` tag with a lowercase `t` which breaks the template logic and does not allow you to access the `context`.
+Ensure the `Template` tag uses a capital `T`.

+### Template Context

+The Grid column template exposes a `context` variable, which is the respective item from the Grid data collection.
+Cast the `context` to your Grid model type in order to access and use its properties.
+[Rename the `context` variable when using nested templates, for example a Grid column `Template` inside a Grid `DetailTemplate`]({%slug nest-renderfragment%}).

 >tip If you only want to format numbers, dates, enums, you can do so with the [DisplayFormat feature]({%slug grid-columns-displayformat%}) without the need to declare a template.

+## Example

 The example below shows how to:

-* Set the `Template` (make sure to use the tag with a capital `T`.
-The Visual Studio autocomplete tends to use the lowercase `t` which breaks the template logic and does not allow you to access the context).
-* Access the template `context`, which is a data item object from the Grid `Data`.
-You need to cast the `context` to access the data item properties.
+* Define a Grid column `Template`.
+* Cast and access the template `context`.
 * Render HTML or nest components in the column template.
 * Use inline or multi-line template.